The New York Times: Recognition

 A study published in Science, Technology, & Human Values in 2013 found that The New York Times received more citations in academic journals than the American Sociological Review, Research Policy, or the Harvard Law Review.
 With sixteen million unique records, the Times is the third-most referenced source in Common Crawl, a collection of online material used in datasets such as GPT-3, behind Wikipedia and a United States patent database.

 The New Yorkers Max Norman wrote in March 2023 that the Times has shaped mainstream English usage.
 In a January 2018 article for The Washington Post, Margaret Sullivan stated that The New York Times affects the "whole media and political ecosystem".

-The New York Timess nascent success has led to concerns over media consolidation, particularly amid the decline of newspapers.
+The New York Timess success has led to concerns over media consolidation, particularly amid the decline of newspapers.
 In 2006, economists Lisa George and Joel Waldfogel examined the consequences of the Timess national distribution strategy and audience with circulation of local newspapers, finding that local circulation decreased among college-educated readers.
 The effect of The New York Times in this manner was observed in The Forum of Fargo-Moorhead, the newspaper of record for Fargo, North Dakota.
 Axios founder Jim VandeHei opined that the Times is "going to basically be a monopoly" in an opinion piece written by then-media columnist and former BuzzFeed News editor-in-chief Ben Smith; in the article, Smith cites the strength of The New York Timess journalistic workforce, broadening content, and the expropriation of Gawker editor-in-chief Choire Sicha, Recode editor-in-chief Kara Swisher, and Quartz editor-in-chief Kevin Delaney.
 Smith compared the Times to the New York Yankees during their 1927 season containing Murderers' Row.